Published On: Jan 11 2012 12:23:11 PM CSTUpdated On: Dec 29 2015 01:00:00 AM CST

 "Cheers" had several notable recurring characters over the years, starting with Carla's ex-husband Nick Tortelli, played by Dan Hedaya.
 The character appeared in six episodes and would eventually get a short-lived spin-off series, along with Jean Kasem (left), called "The Tortellis."

 Hedaya is perhaps best known for roles in "Blood Simple," "The Usual Suspects," "Clueless" and "Mulholland Drive."
-His most recent work includes cameos in the TV shows "The Mindy Project," "Monk" (pictured), "Lipstick Jungle" and "Person of Interest."
+His most recent work includes cameos in the TV shows "Blue Bloods," "Gotham" and "The Mindy Project."

 Frances Sternhagen may have only made seven appearances on "Cheers" as Cliff Clavin's mother Esther, but she made the most of it, earning two Emmy nominations during her run on the show.

-A Broadway and movie veteran, Sternhagen can claim movie roles in "Dolphin Tale," "The Mist" and "Julie and Julia," as well as TV roles on "Sex in the City," "ER," "Parenthood" and "The Closer" (pictured), among her post-"Cheers" credits.
+A Broadway and movie veteran, Sternhagen can claim movie roles in "Dolphin Tale," "The Mist" and "Julie and Julia," as well as TV roles on "Sex in the City," "ER," "Parenthood" and "The Closer," among her post-"Cheers" credits.
+She most recently had a supporting role in the 2014 romantic-comedy "And So It Goes," starring Michael Douglas and Diane Keaton.

-Jay Thomas (Carla's perpetually unlucky second-husband Eddie LeBec) most recently appeared in the TV series "Ray Donovan," "Shake it Up!," "Hung" and "Retired at 35."
+Jay Thomas (Carla's perpetually unlucky second-husband Eddie LeBec) most recently appeared in the TV series "Bones," "NCIS: New Orleans" and "Ray Donovan."
 Thomas is also famous for such TV roles as "Mork & Mindy, "Murphy Brown" and "Love & War," and movie roles in "Dragonfly" and "Mr. Holland's Opus."

-Tom Skerritt (Evan Drake) most recently had a cameo as himself in 2012's "Ted," starred in the indie drama "Soda Spring" and the 2009 action thriller "Whiteout" opposite Kate Beckinsale, and had TV roles in "Leverage," "White Collar" and "Brothers & Sisters."
+Tom Skerritt (Evan Drake) most recently has had small parts on TV series such as "Madame Secretary" and "The Good Wife" and made a cameo as himself in the 2012 movie "Ted."
 Already known for film roles in "Alien" and "Top Gun" before "Cheers," Skerritt went also went on to star in the TV drama "Picket Fences" for four seasons following his run on the sitcom.

 Leah Remini, who would go on to star in "The King of Queens," got her start playing Carla's daughter, Serafina, on two episodes of "Cheers."